Back to blog

 Network LayerKey exfiltration from inside the processRuntime security (Falco, eBPF)

 LiteLLM was compromised while running a security scanner.
-The irony is deliberate — attackers target the security tooling because that's where trust is highest.
-A developer who carefully validates user input, uses SafePrompt on their API, and monitors their AI application could still have all their API keys stolen if their build pipeline was compromised.
+That is the point: attackers target security tooling because that is where trust is highest.
+A developer who carefully validates user input, runs SafePrompt on their API, and monitors their AI app could still lose every key if their build pipeline is compromised.
 Prompt security and supply chain security are both necessary.
 Neither replaces the other.

-Imagine you've built a customer-facing AI assistant.
-You've done everything right: SafePrompt validates every user prompt, your rate limits are configured, your system prompt is hardened.
+Imagine you built a customer-facing AI assistant and did everything right: SafePrompt validates every user prompt, your rate limits are set, your system prompt is hardened.

-• Burn through your API quota (costing you thousands in overage charges)
+• Burn through your API quota, costing you real money in overage charges

-• Use your key to make requests that get attributed to your account
+• Make requests that get attributed to your account

-• Probe your usage patterns to understand your application's architecture
+• Probe your usage patterns to map your application's architecture

-• Use your Anthropic/OpenAI key to fine-tune models with adversarial data
+• Use your provider key to run adversarial workloads on your dime

 None of this involves a prompt.
 SafePrompt would have no visibility into it.

-The Honest Stack for Securing an AI Application
+The honest stack for securing an AI app

-Here's what defense-in-depth looks like for a production AI application in 2026:
+Here is what defense-in-depth actually looks like for a production AI application in 2026:

 1